oracle-samples/maa/apps-unlimited/PeopleSoft/dr_scripts/Basic_Tasks/README.md

 ## Prerequisite

-Ensure that the environment variables required for PeopleSoft applicaiton servers and web servers are properly defined.
+Ensure that the environment variables required for PeopleSoft application servers and web servers are properly defined.
 These scripts must run on the appropriate PeopleSoft server.

 ## Script Description